allegro/blog/_posts/2023-03-23-debugging-hangs.md

 +        reactorNetty   : '0.9.25.RELEASE',
 ]
 ```
 Nothing much happens.
-We upgrade Spring and since there are some problems with Spock not working well with newest Spring
+We upgrade Spring and since there are some problems with Spock not working well with the newest Spring
 we need to upgrade it as well along with Groovy.
 This is the easy part.
-Now we run the tests and expect to be either elated with the sight of successful build or greeted with descriptive error messages
+Now we run the tests and expect to be either elated with the sight of a successful build or greeted with descriptive error messages
 that help us quickly patch the issue.
-Nobody expects nothing and in this case this is an unknown unknown.
+Nobody expects anything and in this case this is an unknown unknown.
 ```
 97% EXECUTING [15m 55s]
 > :platform-libraries-webclient:integrationTest > 1 test completed, 1 failed
 > :platform-libraries-webclient:integrationTest > Executing test pl.allegro....WebClientContextContainerInterceptorSpec
 ```
 After 15 minutes we expect the process to end.
-Quick cross check with master confirms that tests run and execute in less than a minute.
+A quick cross-check with the master branch confirms that tests run and execute in less than a minute.
 Something is wrong and it’s on us.
-However, no error is presented.Adding logging does not help, nothing streams to standard output.
+However, no error is presented.
+Adding logging does not help, nothing streams to standard output.
 Something hangs and refuses to budge.
 When that happenes there is only one way to inspect what is going on and
 that is to pop the hood up and look into JVM to see what the threads are doing or where they are slacking.

 ## Thread theory

-Lets interrupt this story with a short summary of threading in JVM.
+Let's interrupt this story with a short summary of threading in JVM.
 You can skip this chapter if you are familiar with the topic.
 As the priceless book Java Concurrency in Practice by Brian Goetz et al. teaches us:
-"Threads may block, or pause, for several reasons: waiting for I/O completion, waiting to acquire a lock,
+> "Threads may block, or pause, for several reasons: waiting for I/O completion, waiting to acquire a lock,
-waiting to wake up from Thread.sleep, or waiting for the result of a computation in another thread.
+> waiting to wake up from Thread.sleep, or waiting for the result of a computation in another thread.
-When a thread blocks, it is usually suspended and placed in one of the blocked thread states
+> When a thread blocks, it is usually suspended and placed in one of the blocked thread states
-(BLOCKED, WAITING, or TIMED_WAITING). (...) blocked thread must wait for an event beyond its control before it can proceed".
+> (BLOCKED, WAITING, or TIMED_WAITING). (...) blocked thread must wait for an event beyond its control before it can proceed".

 This sounds exactly like the situation we are in.
 So there is hope.
 Let’s educate ourselves further.
 Another excerpt that would prove insightful reads as follows:
-"(...) tasks can block for exteded periods of time, even if deadlock is not a possibility.
+> "(...) tasks can block for exteded periods of time, even if deadlock is not a possibility.
-(...)
+> (...)
 One technique that can mitigate the ill effects of long–running tasks is for tasks to use timed resource waits instead of
+> unbound waits."
-unbound waits."
-This seemed like an answer to our woes.
+This seems like an answer to our woes.
 However, two mysteries remain.
-Where to put the timeout and what is the thread waiting for.
-To answer those questions we need to inspect the threads in a JVM itself.
+Where to put the timeout?
+What the thread is waiting for?
+To answer these questions we need to inspect the threads in the JVM itself.

 ## The investigation
 At this point we did two things.
 First we pushed our code to a branch.
 After all at any moment our laptops could burst into flames and all the work would go to waste.
 The remote CI confirmed our suspicion since it also hung.
 The problem was real and not only confined to the local machine.
-The second thing was to scout for the offending thread.
+The second thing is to scout for the offending thread.
 This is easy with the help of some JDK binaries:
 ```
-jps -lv | grep andamio
+jps -lv | grep platform-libraries
 38983 worker.org.gradle.process.internal.worker.GradleWorkerMain -Dorg.gradle.internal.worker.tmpdir=/path/to/code/platform-libraries/platform-libraries-webclient/build/tmp/integrationTest/work -Dorg.gradle.native=false -Xmx512m -Dfile.encoding=UTF-8
 ```
-So we have the a lvmid – local JVM identifier which will help us locate the offending thread in jconsole.
+So we have the a lvmid – local JVM identifier, which will help us locate the offending thread in jconsole.
 In the screen below we can see that the thread waits on `Mono.block()` which is left unbounded in a happy path scenario.
-Well we are in the worst case so first of all we add a simple timeout `Mono.block(Duration.ofSeconds(10))`.
+Well, we are in the worst case so first of all we add a simple timeout `Mono.block(Duration.ofSeconds(10))`.

 ![jconsole](/img/articles/2023-03-23-debugging-hangs/jconsole.png)